liferay/liferay-docs/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 malicious @product@ user impersonation that otherwise might be possible by sending HTTP requests directly to @product@ from the client's web browser.

-Token based authentication is disabled by default.
-To manage token based SSO authentication, navigate to @product@'s Control Panel, click on *System Settings*, &rarr; *Security* &rarr; *SSO*.
-Token Based SSO appears in the list at the bottom.
-Alternately, you can search for *Token* in the Search field.
+Token-based authentication is disabled by default.
+To manage token- based SSO authentication, navigate to Control Panel &rarr;
+*System Settings*, &rarr; *Security* &rarr; *SSO*.
+Token Based SSO appears in Virtual Instance Scope at the bottom.
 Here are the configuration options for the Token Based SSO module:

-**Authentication cookies:** Set this to the cookie names that must be removed after logout.
-(Example: `SMIDENTITY`, `SMSESSION`)

 **Enabled:** Check this box to enable token-based SSO authentication.

-**Import from LDAP:** Check this box to automatically import users from LDAP if they do not exist in the portal.
+**Import from LDAP:** Check this box to import users automatically from LDAP if they don't exist.

-**Logout redirect URL:** When user logs out of @product@, the user is redirected to this URL.
+**User token name:** Set equal to the name of the token.
+This is retrieved from the specified location.
+(Example: SM_USER)

 **Token location:** Set this to the location of the user token.
 As mentioned earlier, the options are: